sbuggay/sentry/README.md

 ```

 For example:

 ```bash
 $ sentry-server-data -p 8080
 sentry-server-data is running on port 8080
 ```

 ### Contributing

 Clone the repository.

 ```bash
 git clone https://github.com/sbuggay/sentry.git
 ```

 Install lerna.

 ```bash
 npm i -g lerna
 ```

 Install dependencies.

 ```bash
 npm run bootstrap
 ```

 Running tests.

 ```bash
 npm run test
 ```

-The only package that currently needs to be "built" is the client.
-Instructions for doing so can be find in the [client package README.md](https://github.com/sbuggay/sentry/tree/master/packages/sentry-client).